 Critics question costs of Brown executive orders

-Gov. Kate Brown recently signed three executive orders as part of her "Series of Cost Savings Across State Government" initiative - touted as a broad effort to save money to help close the $1.6 billion budget shortfall and improve Oregon's long-term finances.
-Brown still hasn't provided estimates for how much money could be saved as a result her directives, but critics say some requirements set forth ultimately do little to address the upcoming budget crisis or the state's overall financial operations.
+In this April 27, 2017, file photo, Oregon Gov. Kate Brown speaks in the Capitol ceremonial office in Salem, Ore.
+Brown recently signed three executive orders as part of her "Series of Cost Savings Across State Government" initiative touted as a broad effort to save money to help close a $1.6 billion budget shortfall and improve Oregon's finances.

 Add your comments below